Last Updated on March 17, 2022 by MarcyPro

 Benefits Of Using A Smith Machine

-There are many benefits for using a Smith Machine:
+There are many benefits to using a Smith Machine:

 - Variety in your workout.
 Using the same barbells or dumbbells for workout after workout can cause your muscles to adapt to the exercises.
 Using different equipment and shaking things up a bit can stimulate your muscles in different ways.
 It also keeps you from getting bored of the same exercises all the time.

 - Rest your stabilizer muscles.
 Having an injury of the muscles needed to stabilize the weight they are lifting, it may decrease what they are able to perform safely.
-Using a Smith Machine helps to relieve the pressure on those smaller muscles and focus on the ones you are targeting.
+Smith Machines help relieve the pressure on smaller muscles and focus on the ones you are targeting.

 - Increased power and ballistics.
 There is a lot of energy used in stabilizing and balancing the weight you lift when using free weights.
 When you take the need to balance the weight out of the equation, more energy can be directed at creating and sustaining a powerful movement.
 Many lifters find themselves able to lift heavier weight than they might be able to when using free weights.

 - Safety.
 A huge benefit of using a Smith Machine is the ability to lift heavy weights without a spotter.
 Because the barbell runs along a designated track with safety catches along the way, you don’t need to worry about all the weight crashing down on top of you if you overestimate how much weight you can lift.
-This is especially when working out in a home gym or when alone.
+This is especially true when working out in a home gym or trying to reach your rep max when alone.

 - Confidence.
 Weight training and lifting is as much a mental game as it is a physical one.
 It is not uncommon for someone to have difficulty lifting a heavy weight because they are worried about safety or balance issues.
-Using a Smith Machine eliminates risk and increases your confidence as a lifter.
+Using a Smith Machine minimizes risk and increases your confidence in lifting.

 Exercises Using A Smith Machine

-While most people think of using a Smith Machine to do a traditional squat, there are numerous of additional exercises you can do with it.
+While most people think of using a Smith Machine to do a traditional squat, there are countless exercises you can do with it.

-Squats are the most basic and most often performed exercise using the Smith machine.
+Smith machine squats on a smith machine are the most basic and most often performed exercise.
 There are a few different variations that you can do:

 - Back squats (quadriceps, glutes, core): Stand inside the Smith Machine, about 3 to 4 inches in front of the bar, so the bar is resting on your back and shoulders.
 Keep your feet hip width apart and the toes turned out slightly.
 Slowly go down into a squat, keeping your thighs parallel to the floor and knees over the ankles.
 Push through your heels to stand back up and return to your starting position.